Stellar populations and star formation histories of the most extreme [OIII] emitters at $z=1.3-3.7$: Observations and Analysis

 In order to constrain the stellar populations and SFHs of the most extreme [O~{ III}] emitting galaxies (EW$_{\rm{[OIII]}\lambda5007}>800$~\AA), we select a second subsample of objects with robust rest-frame UV-to-NIR photometry measurements from our spectroscopic sample.
 In \citetalias{Tang2019}, we demonstrated that galaxies with the largest optical line EWs likely undergo recent bursts of star formation ($<10$~Myr, assuming constant CSFH).
 The strong nebular continuum and line emission reprocessed by the radiation fields emitted from very young stars dominates the rest-frame UV-to-optical SEDs and may obscure the light from much older stellar populations.
 However, stars older than a few hundred Myr would be more dominant at the rest-frame NIR wavelengths, and we aim to constrain the potential older stellar populations with the rest-frame UV-to-NIR SEDs.
 At $z=1.3-3.7$, the rest-frame NIR fluxes have been shifted to mid-infrared (MIR), which can be probed by {\it Spitzer}/IRAC $3.6\ \mu$m and $4.5\ \mu$m photometry.
 Therefore, we select a subsample of galaxies with [O~{ III}]~$\lambda5007$ EW $>800$~\AA\ and high S/N ($>5$) [O~{ III}] and H$\alpha$ emission line measurements (to better constrain the nebular emission at rest-frame optical wavelengths), containing robust IRAC detections.

-Using the \citet{Skelton2014} catalogues, we adopt a S/N $>5$ selection for IRAC $3.6\ \mu$m and $4.5\ \mu$m measurements, and restrict the ratio of contaminating flux from neighboring objects to the object flux to be $<0.5$.
+Due to the relatively low resolution of the {\it Spitzer} images, contamination from neighbouring objects to the target needs to be taken into account when determining the robust IRAC flux. \citet{Skelton2014} used the high-resolution {\it HST} image as a prior to estimate and subtract the contribution from neighbouring blended sources in the low-resolution {\it Spitzer} image.
+In order to minimize the effect of neighbouring contamination, we adopt a S/N $>5$ selection for IRAC $3.6\ \mu$m and $4.5\ \mu$m measurements, and restrict the ratio of contaminating flux to be $<0.5$.
 In this manner we select a subsample of $7$ extreme [O~{ III}] emitting galaxies at $z=1.3-3.7$ (hereafter Sample II).
 Their physical properties are presented in Table~\ref{tab:irac_sample}.

 Finally, we exclude the possibility that the IRAC fluxes of the objects in Sample II arise from active galactic nucleus (AGN) activity.
 In our spectroscopic sample of EELGs, we already removed sources that are likely host X-ray AGN \citepalias{Tang2019}.
 We can test whether the IRAC fluxes are consistent with the presence of an AGN using the selection criteria adopted by \citet{Donley2012} to identify IR AGN at $z\sim1-3$ \citep[e.g.,][]{Coil2015}.
 These criteria exploit the fact that IR AGN tend to have red IRAC SEDs (see Equation 1 and 2 in \citealt{Donley2012}) and we find that none of the emitters in our Sample II have IRAC colors consistent with the \citet{Donley2012} criteria.